scala/docs.scala-lang/_overviews/toolkit/web-server-input.md

 ## Handling JSON-encoded output

 Cask endpoint can return JSON objects returned by uPickle library functions.
-Cask will automatically handle the `ujson.Value` type and set the `Content-Type application/json` header.
+Cask will automatically handle the `ujson.Value` type and set the `Content-Type` header to `application/json`.

-In this example we use a simple `TimeData` case class to send information about the time zone and current time in a chosen location.
-To serialize a case class into JSON you need to define a serializer in its companion object.
+In this example `TimeData` case class stores the information about the time zone and current time in a chosen location.
+To serialize a case class into JSON, use type class derivation or define the serializer in its companion object in case of Scala 2.

-{% tabs web-server-input-3 class=tabs-scala-version %}
+{% tabs web-server-input-4 class=tabs-scala-version %}
 {% tab 'Scala 2' %}
 ```scala
 object MyApp extends cask.MainRoutes {